B.Sc. Physics (Honors)

 Note: Student will have to qualify both the criteria i.e. 10th Aggregate Score and 12th Aggregate Score for availing the scholarship.

-- To continue the scholarship for the entire duration of the programme, a minimum level of the academic score has to be maintained at an 8 CGPA across all semesters, attendance is to be maintained at a minimum of 80 percent and there should be no disciplinary action against the student.
+- To continue the scholarship for the entire duration of the programme, a minimum level of the academic score has to be maintained at an 8 CGPA across all semesters, attendance is to be maintained at a minimum of 80 percent, with no live backlogs in any subject/programme and no semester break, and there should be no disciplinary action against the student.

 For more detailed information visit our website: https://mitwpu.edu.in/scholarships